linstats/linstats.github.io/content/badminton.md

   - block: collection
     content:
       title: My Badminton Journey
-      text: |
-        Alongside my academic and professional pursuits, badminton has been one of my greatest passions.
+      text: Alongside my academic and professional pursuits, badminton has been one of my greatest passions.
 I began playing at the age of 17, and this page is a miniature of my badminton journey.
       filters:
         folders:
-          - project
+          - badminton
     design:
       view: article-grid
       fill_image: false